Mature Masculine

 Break it down: The King identifies micro-steps and executes one at a time.
 Large goals become manageable through small actions.

-Act now: The King doesn't wait for motivation or perfect conditions.
-There's only now.
+Act now: The King does not wait for motivation or perfect conditions.
+There is only now.
 The past is memory.
 The future is imagination.

 Stack evidence: Each action builds identity as someone who does things.
 The King becomes a doer through doing.